 If you had a Caesarean, the first bowel movement indicates that everything is still working after your surgery.
 Which is a huge surgery.
 Again, this may take a few days, but the nurses and doctors will continue to ask if you’ve done it until you have.

-It’s so there’s room to house all the things that need to go in your pants during childbirth recovery.
-Everyone bleeds after birth, heavily for about 10 days and spotting for about 6weeks, even if you had a Caesarean.
-So, you will also be wearing big, surfboard-style pads to cushion the area and collect the blood.
+So there's no pressure on anything, and room to house all the things that need to go in your pants during childbirth recovery.
+Everyone bleeds after birth, heavily for about 10 days and spotting for about 6 weeks, even if you had a Caesarean.
+So, you will also be wearing big, cloud-like pads to cushion the area and collect the blood or buy undies that collect it for you, like Modibodi Postpartum Briefs.
 The bleeding is from the uterus as it contracts and sheds its lining.
 It even has a special name, lochia.
 Lochia has clots, which can be shocking.
 Anything bigger than your fist, contact the nurse.
 In the first few days it’s normal to soak a pad an hour and it becomes less as time goes on.
 If it ramps back up again, contact the hospital.

 Vaginal tearing is very common, almost every woman will experience some tearing with a vaginal birth.
 It usually occurs in the perineum which is the area between your vaginal and anus, but tears towards the clitoris can also happen.
 The severity of a tear is graded from first to fourth.
 First degree are minor tears that are left to heal on their own.
 Second degree mean the perineal muscle is more involved and you may be stitched.
 Both third and mean the tearing has extended from the vagina to the anus, but the tear is deeper in the fourth.
 Both require stitches that will dissolve on their own in a few weeks.
 This stitching happens immediately after the birth, and if you haven’t had an epidural the doctor will use a local anaesthetic.
 Either way, you won’t feel it.